dotnet/runtime/src/clr/Documentation/building/windows-instructions.md

 * **Important:** You must have the `msdia120.dll` COM Library registered in order to build the repository.
   * This binary is registered by default when installing the "VC++ Tools" with Visual Studio 2015
   * You can also manually register the binary by launching the "Developer Command Prompt for VS2017" with Administrative privileges and running `regsvr32.exe "%VSINSTALLDIR%\Common7\IDE\msdia120.dll"`
-* **Important:** By default, the build will attempt to use VS2015 as the toolset for the build.
-To build using VS2017 as your toolset, you must use the "Developer Command Prompt for VS2017".

 Visual Studio Express is not supported.